 - The Fellowship Application and materials must be received by June 1, 2018 before 5:00 PM CDT.
 All deadlines will be strictly observed.

 - With the exception of current or past members of the Board of Regents, the non-refundable entry fee for this program is $100.00.
 Click here to sign in and pay the entry fee.
 An email will be sent with application information after payment is received.

 In preparation for ACHA Fellowship, Jim Diaz, FAIA, FACHA, and Bill Hercules, FAIA, FACHA hosted a free webinar entitled De-Mystifying ACHA Fellowship, designed to address key points of the recently re-vamped Fellowship process.

 While there are many similarities between the AIA Fellowship process and the ACHA Fellowship process, there are some clear differences.
-This webinar will focus on the unique qualities of this prestigious award, clarify its purpose and illustrate key components of successful submittals.
+This webinar focuses on the unique qualities of this prestigious award, clarifies its purpose and illustrates key components of successful submittals.